QuantEcon/lecture-source-py/source/rst/about_py.rst

 Python has experienced rapid adoption in the last decade and is now one of the most popular programming languages.

 Common Uses
 ------------

-:index:`Python <single: Python; common uses>` is a general-purpose language used in almost all application domains
+:index:`Python <single: Python; common uses>` is a general-purpose language used in almost all application domains such as

 * communications